todistantlands/todistantlands.github.io/_posts/2022-07-26-primeval-playtest.md

  </details>

 ## Dramatis Personae
-- Morden the Talon Knight, played by Kyani
+- Morden the Talon Knight, played by [Kyani](http://noisesanssignal.blogspot.com/)
-- Reyka the Snare Knight, played by Brendan
+- Reyka the Snare Knight, played by [Ram](https://save.vs.totalpartykill.ca/)
-- Marion the Saddle Knight, played by Ram
+- Marion the Saddle Knight, played by [Brendan](https://www.necropraxis.com/)

 ## Prep
 I used the prep procedures described in Primeval Bastionland pretty much verbatim, with some further guidance gleaned from [Chris's recent post sharing his own prep](https://www.bastionland.com/2022/07/prep-exposed.html).
 Fleshing out the Seat of Power and the Holdings, and their attendant Knights and Seers, turned out to be a handy way making the hex map start to gel into a real place for me, with its own local concerns and dynamics.
 The player map looks like this: